flyingcircusio/doc/src/infrastructure/networking/networking.md

 Individual VMs that run management services, like monitoring, may get bridged into the additional VLANs or granted firewall exceptions as necessary.

-The routers suppress traffic on VLANs that are "martian", e.g.  frontend traffic injected on the server-to-server network or private addresses from the internet.
+The routers suppress "martian" traffic which is on the wrong VLAN, e.g. frontend traffic injected on the server-to-server network or private addresses from the internet.

 ## Local ports